-Journal of thrombosis and haemostasis : JTH, 25 4 2025, Pages S1538-7836(25)00269-7 Intermittent compression devices as antithrombotic strategy in neurosurgical interventions: a prospective randomised controlled trial (TIPOTEE).
+Journal of thrombosis and haemostasis : JTH, 25 4 2025, Pages S1538-7836(25)00269-7 Intermittent compression devices as antithrombotic strategy in neurosurgical interventions: a prospective randomized controlled trial (Trial In Prevention of Post-Operative ThromboEmbolic Events).
 Zhang Z, Marcano A, Huisman MV, van Schaik J, Cannegieter S, Vleggeert-Lankamp CLA

 Objective

-To assess the effectiveness of limb intermittent compression devices (ICD) combined with subcutaneous low molecular weight heparin (LMWH) compared to LMWH alone as a prophylactic strategy for venous thromboembolism (VTE).
+To assess the effectiveness of limb intermittent compression devices (ICD) combined with subcutaneous low-molecular-weight heparin (LMWH) compared with LMWH alone as a prophylactic strategy for venous thromboembolism (VTE).

 Methods